waldysetio/customer-churn/README.md

 # Customer Churn Prediction
 Author: Waldy Setiono (waldysetiono@gmail.com)

-**Introduction**: An energy company that has been serving corporate, SME, and residential customers is currently undergoing a significant churn mostly in its SME segment due to recent change in regulation that liberalizes the energy market and price sensitivity.
+**Introduction**: An energy company that has been serving corporate, SME, and residential customers is currently undergoing a significant churn mostly in its SME segment due to recent change in regulation that liberalizes the energy market.
 This project aims to analyze customer history and make predictive model of churn propensity to help the company deal with this issue.

 **Data**: The data used in this project are obtained from Boston Consulting Group (BCG GAMMA).